dcchambers/dcchambers.github.io/_pages/now.md

 At the same time, I am spending more time "unplugged" and offline.
 When I am home, my phone lives in my kitchen, out of reach.
 I am reading more, running more, and being a more present father.

+I recently went on a trip to the Oregon Coast with my family and am training for the Madison Marathon this November.

 ## Things I'm Excited About